MJFND/MicrosoftAzure/AzureAdvanced/Readme.md

 This will take few minutes.

 <b>How to submit and execute Spark job script to cluster?</b><br />
-In order to make a program for Spark using Scala, you need to download the Spark library from here.
+In order to make a program for Spark using Scala, you might need to see <a href="https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apache-spark-create-standalone-application" target="_blank">this</a>.

 We will create a simple word to count program in scala using basic function.
 Get <a href="https://github.com/MJFND/MicrosoftAzure/blob/master/AzureAdvanced/job.scala" target="_blank" >full code</a>.

 The following line reads the fruits.txt from the blob storage, you can also see by excessing the directory through Portal.